whaynes/STCW23/jekyll/_assessments/OICEW-4-1D.md

 As **Lower Oiler**

 * {% do monitor, monitor %}  the operation of the lube oil purifier, propulsion shafting and bearings and other machinery located in the Lower Engine room
-* {% do Charge, adjust %} the potable water hydro-pneumatic tank with compressed air as necessary to prevent short cycling of the potable water pump
+* {% do adjust, Charge %} the potable water hydro-pneumatic tank with compressed air as necessary to prevent short cycling of the potable water pump
 * {% do monitor, monitor %} the tank levels and temperatures in the fuel oil settling  tanks
 * record operating conditions on the *Lower Oiler's log*